Battle of Monroe's Crossroads: Aftermath

 The Battle of Monroe's Crossroads gained the additional time needed for the Confederate infantry to conduct an organized crossing of the Cape Fear River at Fayetteville unmolested by the advancing Federals.
 With their troops and equipment east of the Cape Fear, the Confederates burned the bridges as Union forces entered the city.

-The graves of several unidentified Union soldiers can still be seen today in the training area of Ft.
-Bragg a few miles south of the Normandy Dropzone near the Coleman Impact Area.
+The graves of several unidentified Union soldiers can still be seen today in the training area of Fort Bragg a few miles south of the Normandy Dropzone near the Coleman Impact Area.
 All visits must be approved by range control.